marcvaldez/Search-and-Rescue-Robot/README.md

 on how to create a Tensorflow v1 environment and train an object detection model to be able to recognize your "search targets".

-Note: I found that running `conda install tensorflow-gpu=1.15.0` is a quick shortcut to setting up your tensorflow environment.
+Tip: I found that running `conda install tensorflow-gpu=1.15.0` is a quick shortcut to setting up your tensorflow environment.
 No need to install CUDA or cuDNN, etc.

 ### Step 2